 ‘WE NEED TO SEE THE SYMPTOMS WE HAVE AS A RESULT OF OUR CHILDHOOD TRAUMA LESS AS THE RESULT OF SOME CHARACTER FLAW, AND MORE AS THE RESULT OF HAVING SUFFERED EXTREME AND PAINFUL EXPERIENCES WHEN WE WERE LEAST ABLE TO COPE WITH THEM.
 BY CONSIDERING THE IDEA THAT OUR SYMPTOMS COULD BE SEEN AS NORMAL REACTIONS TO ABNORMAL AND TRAUMATIC EVENTS IN CHILDHOOD, IT IS POSSIBLE TO USHER IN THE IDEA OF CHANGE.’

-– CHARTED CLINICAL PSYCHOLOGIST AND EXPERT ON EFFECTS OF CHILDHOOD TRAUMA.
+– CHARTERED CLINICAL PSYCHOLOGIST AND EXPERT ON EFFECTS OF CHILDHOOD TRAUMA.

 People who have suffered childhood trauma frequently go on to develop multiple problems in adult life which tend to build up over the long-term.
 A range of difficulties like the ones given in the fictional scenario below would not be untypical:

-Losing interest in school and unable to concentrate resulting in leaving at age 15 ; becoming disruptive and difficult leading to home-life problems, so leaving home at 16 ; this could then lead to homelessness or insecure housing (eg sleeping on friends’ sofas) ; depression and unsettled life style and lack of direction could then lead to abuse of drugs and alcohol ; unable to hold down job for long (eg due to having problems getting on with authority figures (stemming from problems with relationship in childhood with parent/s) and inability to accept criticism (eg becoming angry and aggressive when criticized, this, again, stemming from earlier relationship with parent/s, perhaps because they were physically abusive leading to a an intense need to ‘stand up for self’ and protect self).
+Losing interest in school and unable to concentrate resulting in leaving at age 15; becoming disruptive and difficult leading to home-life problems, so leaving home at 16; this could then lead to homelessness or insecure housing (eg sleeping on friends’ sofas); depression and unsettled lifestyle and lack of direction could then lead to abuse of drugs and alcohol; unable to hold down a job for long (eg due to having problems getting on with authority figures (stemming from problems with a relationship in childhood with parent/s) and inability to accept criticism (eg becoming angry and aggressive when criticized, this, again, stemming from an earlier relationship with parent/s, perhaps because they were physically abusive leading to an intense need to ‘stand up for self’ and protect self).

 We need to understand that our traumatic childhood experiences have affected how we THINK, FEEL and BEHAVE as adults.
 Apart from all the potential effects I have already described, our disturbed childhood is likely, too, to have had a VERY ADVERSE IMPACT UPON THE RELATIONSHIPS WE HAVE HAD, SO FAR, IN ADULTHOOD, perhaps due to feelings of FEAR, SHAME, FRUSTRATION, MOOD DISORDERS, ANXIETY and DEPRESSION.
 Again, these symptoms will almost certainly have their roots in our adverse childhood experiences.